PadsAugust 27, 2018

 The Importance of Choosing the Right Pad Printing Pads for your Project

 Pad printing is a printing method that is being sought out more and more by companies that look to print in high volumes and mass quantities.
-There are numerous factors to consider when pad printing and one of the biggest and most important factors is choosing the correct pad printing pads for your next project.
+There are numerous factors to consider when pad printing and one of the biggest and most important factors in choosing the correct pad printing pads for your next project.
 When pad printing on apparel or promotional items, it is paramount to consider the important tips and considerations listed below.
-By choosing the correct pad for your application, this will allow you to develop a high quality print on your product using a pad printer.
+By choosing the correct pad for your application, this will allow you to develop a high-quality print on your product using a pad printer.

 In order to select the correct pad for a specific application, one must first look at the product shape and surface.
 If you know what the product is, it is easier to know which pad to choose.
 From pens, yo-yos, key chains, luggage tags, clothing, and drinkware, there are endless possibilities for products.
 Within these product categories, certain materials will require different pads.

-This is due to the items surface, shape, size, etc. which can be prone to certain areas such as hard or soft pads (depends on durometer, size), bigger or smaller pad points or draft to name a few.
+This is due to the items surface, shape, size, etc. which can be prone to certain areas such as hard or soft pads (depends on the durometer, size), bigger or smaller pad points or draft to name a few.
 Let us use an example of an item such as a pen.
 A pen is a common product that pad printers use to print on.
 There are many shapes and sizes of pens so finding the correct pad depending on the shape, durometer, size, etc. is a major factor for the pad.
-The same can be said for not only promotional items, but apparel items as well.
+The same can be said for not only promotional items but apparel items as well.

 Regarding the shape of an item that is used, you would typically choose the shape of the pad based on the shape of the item.
 If the item is say squared, then you will be choosing a squared shape pad.
 If the item is round, then you would be choosing a round shaped pad.
 The possibilities for pad shapes and sizes are plentiful.
 From curved, to pointy, flat, beveled, angled, or hollow to name a few, there are many options the product can use for the print.